top of page

 A unique element of Lanre’s work stems from Rudolf Laban's movement psychology, enabling him to build dynamic and bold storytelling charged with truth.

-Lanre's stage production SAMSKARA (The Yard Theatre) had a sold-out run, earning 4-star reviews from The Guardian & The Stage and securing a place in their Best Theatre of 2021.
+His stage production SAMSKARA (The Yard Theatre) had a sold-out run, earning 4-star reviews from The Guardian and The Stage, and securing a place in their Best Theatre of 2021.
 Published by Nick Hern Books, it marked his first published script and was nominated for the Alfred Fagon Award for Best New Play of the Year.

-His solo show, ELEPHANT IN THE ROOM (2019), commissioned by Camden People's Theatre, transferred to the Roundhouse and toured internationally, including Barcelona and Utrecht.
+His solo show ELEPHANT IN THE ROOM (2019), commissioned by Camden People's Theatre, transferred to the Roundhouse and toured internationally, including performances in Barcelona and Utrecht.

-He collaborates on selective projects as a Movement Director/Choreographer, including PASS OVER (Kiln Theatre), nominated for Best Choreographer at the Black British Theatre Awards, and DEAR MR. SHAKESPEARE (Sundance Film Festival, 2017).
-Lanre is also a trained actor (Drama Centre London) and has worked extensively in theatre, film, and TV.
+Lanre collaborates on selective projects as a Movement Director/Choreographer, including PASS OVER (Kiln Theatre), which was nominated for Best Choreographer at the Black British Theatre Awards, and DEAR MR. SHAKESPEARE (Sundance Film Festival, 2017).
+A trained actor (Drama Centre London), he has worked extensively across theatre, film and TV.

 He is currently developing his first feature with BBC Film.